JacksonSearle/model_training/readme.md

-# Rocket Training
+# Model Training

-Welcome to Rocket Training!
-In this repository, you'll find all the information you need to set up and train your rocket model using Hugging Face's Llama 2 platform.
+Welcome to Model Training!
+In this repository, you'll find all the information you need to set up and train your own model using Hugging Face's gpt2 and Llama 2 platform.

 ### Setup Process

-To get started, follow these steps to set up your environment and start training your rocket model:
+To get started, follow these steps to set up your environment and start training your model:

 1. **Create a Hugging Face Account**: If you haven't already, go to [Hugging Face](https://huggingface.co/login) and create an account.